WHO (AM): WHO-FM and WHO-TV

-In 1948, WHO-FM 100.3 signed on the air.
+In 1948, WHO-FM (100.3) signed on the air.
 Originally WHO-FM simulcast most of the programming heard on 1040 AM.
-But in 1967, WHO-FM switched to classical music and beautiful music.
-100.3 has changed formats and call letters several times since then and now broadcasts as KDRB, "100.3 The Bus."
+In 1967, WHO-FM switched to classical music and beautiful music.
+The FM station has changed formats and call letters several times since then and now broadcasts as KDRB, "100.3 The Bus".
 In 1954, WHO-TV began broadcasting on channel 13.
-Because WHO 1040 was a long-time affiliate of NBC, the TV station also affiliated with NBC.
+Because WHO radio was a long-time affiliate of NBC Radio, the TV station also affiliated with the NBC Television Network.

 WHO was continuously owned by the Palmer family for more than 70 years, until Jacor Broadcasting purchased the station in 1997.
 Jacor merged with Clear Channel Communications (now iHeartMedia) a year later.
 WHO and the other Clear Channel radio stations in Des Moines (KDRB, KKDM, KLYF, and KXNO) continued to share a building with WHO-TV until moving into a new facility in 2005.